Online gambling directory

 in a decimal or fractional format.
 A well-known example is the traditional

-coin toss before a football game.
+coin toss before a football match.
 By flipping a two-sided coin, you

 know that there are exactly two possible outcomes (unless by a quirk